As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 This is one of the great railway journeys of the world.
 The route begins in the Capital of the Highlands, Inverness, and ends in remote Kyle of Lochalsh, gateway to the Isle of Skye.

-One option to explore the Kyle Line is as a day trip is breaking your outward journey at one of the smaller stops along the line.
+One option to explore the Kyle Line as a day trip is breaking your outward journey at one of the smaller stops along the line.
+See our Guide to the Garve to Duirinish section for suggested stops.

 A journey of stunning scenery